Happyr/NewRelic-Disk-Monitor-plugin/README.md

 1. Make sure you get a representable response from `hostname -f`.
 2. Make sure to update the init file or `/etc/default/newrelic-disk-monitor` with a proper path to the repository clone.
 3. For some init.d scripts make sure that the `newrelic` user has a shell - `usermod -s /bin/sh newrelic`.
-4. Check if the plugin has started with `ps aux | grep "newrelic_disk_agent"`.
-If you don't find any running process (except from the ´ps` command) you may remove the pid file. `sudo rm /var/run/newrelic-disk-agent.pid`
+4. Check if the plugin has started with `ps aux | grep newrelic-disk-monitor`.
+If you don't find any running process (except from the ´ps` command) you may remove the pid file. `sudo rm /var/run/newrelic-disk-monitor.pid`.